DNA Ethnicity Testing - Is it Right for You?

 For most of us, however, DNA testing is just fun and informative.
 It can point us in new directions in our genealogical research.
 It can connect us with DNA cousins from all over.
 It can open doors to exciting new parts of the world we now "belong to" and reaffirm our place in our big, more-connected-than-you-think family on this tiny blue dot in space.
 And who doesn't need a little more of that?

-*UPDATE as of April 2021 - As expected, results are refined over time and the percentages change.
-Ancestry now has me listed 76% Greece/Turkey/Albania (which is how they're sorting things out as of now), 19% Southern Italy, 3% Balkans, and 2% Cyprus.
-This is the first time I've seen Cyprus listed anywhere.
-So the point is - take it all with a grain of salt.
+*UPDATE as of March 2022 - As expected, results are refined over time and the percentages change.
+Ancestry now has me listed 63% Greece/Albania (which is apparently how they're carving it up now), 35% Aegean Islands (which includes Western Anatolia), and 2% Cyprus.
+So...virtually all Greek, more or less.
+The point is - have fun with it, but take it all with a grain of salt.